rhit-csse335/matmul-project/README.md

 ### Notes on system BLAS

-For GCP, the Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS (as an aside, there is an excellent NYTimes [article](http://www.nytimes.com/2005/11/28/technology/writing-the-fastest-code-by-hand-for-fun-a-human-computer-keeps.html?mcubz=1) about the history behind Goto BLAS)
+The `gcc` Makefile is configured to link against OpenBLAS, a high-performance open-source BLAS library based on the Goto BLAS (as an aside, there is an excellent NYTimes [article](http://www.nytimes.com/2005/11/28/technology/writing-the-fastest-code-by-hand-for-fun-a-human-computer-keeps.html?mcubz=1) about the history behind Goto BLAS)